World → Asia → Nepal → Annapurna Circuit

 - this is not a wilderness hike.
 The Annapurna Circuit is mostly a road!
 On the other hand, by departing early in the morning, or hiking late during the afternoon, you can get the route to yourself.

 - both men and women are advised to wear modest clothing respecting local culture

 - Please do not buy bottled water on the trek

-- bring a combination padlock for the door in lodges
+- bring a tiny combination padlock for your door in lodges

 - the biggest reason NOT to trek the Annapurna Circuit is degradation due to road construction